templatenathan/minesweep/Readme.md

 Game

 - has a board
-- draws the board at the beginning of the game with the message '[Sandbox 3x3] Game created '
+- draws the board at the beginning of the game with the message Game created